-During the COVID-19 pandemic, we continue to innovate to accommodate for the current situation and minimize the impact to operations.
-We closely follow local governmental measures and apply these as appropriate within our organization, guided and supported by our dedicated COVID-19 task force teams.
+Given the impact of the COVID-19 pandemic, we sustain our efforts towards improving our understanding of people and business needs, and as such we have executed plans to accommodate for the current situation and minimize the impact to operations.
+We closely follow local governmental regulations and apply these as appropriate within our organization, guided and supported by our dedicated COVID-19 task force teams.
 All local and global task force teams meet regularly and make recommendations directly to the COO.